 Mendoza (700m)– Penitentes (2700m)– Aconcagua Provincial Park - Confluencia(3300m) – Base Camp Plaza de Mulas (4250m)– Plaza Canada (4900m) – Nido de Condores (5500m) – Berlin (5900m) – Summit of Mt.
 Aconcagua (6961m)

 Our expedition starts in the town of Mendoza.
-On arrival we go right away to Penitentes (a small village next to Puente del Inca) and on the next day the climb starts (by NR).
+On arrival we have an overnight stay in Diplomatic hotel to obtain climbing permits.
+On day two we drive to Penitentes (a small village next to Puente del Inca) and on the next day the climb starts (by NR).
 We stay two nights in Confluenca Base Camp (3300m) and, for better acclimatization, two nights in Plaza de Mulas Base Camp (4350m).
 After that with the help of experienced guides and porters we begin to establish high camps: Canada (4900m), Nido de Condores (5500m) and Berlin (5900m).
 On the 12th day we make a bid for the summit.
 And of course we have a reserve day to make up for bad weather.
 The expedition ends in Mendoza, where we stay for one night before saying a hearty thankful good-bye to these places.

 Booking deposit, 50% of the price, is paid not later than 3 months prior to expedition.
 Balance payment is due not later than 45 days prior to expedition